 Myth 1: Clients know everything about their requirements

-Of course, clients know very well what they want at the very end of the project but they do not expect to know about the little details or the solutions which could get them through.
+Of course, clients know very well what they want at the end of the project but do not expect to know about the little details or the solutions that could get them through.
 Moreover, they might have sturdy ideas about product features they want to prefer but it is not necessary that their every preference would actually deliver tangible business advantages.
-In fact, they might be even unaware of features that they actually need or benefit them in a huge way.
-It is true that project teams should consider the customer's views but should not take their every word as an immovable doctrine as they can even be wrong in their assumptions about markets, processes, and products like every person in the team.
+In fact, they might even be unaware of features they need or benefit them in a huge way.
+It is true that project teams should consider the customer's views.
+Still, it should not take their every word as an immovable doctrine as they can even be wrong in their assumptions about markets, processes, and products like every person in the team.

 Myth 2: Give first priority to quickness over quality

 It is one of the most dangerous myths of Project Management as it can affect the overall stability of the project.
 It is good to be prompt and on time but quality also matters a lot in any business undertaking.
-Timing is a thing that has the ability to make and break a deal.
-Assuring quality and delivering within the deadline both are crucial therefore it is a bit trickier to prioritize as it depends.
+Timing is the ability to make and break a deal.
+Assuring quality and delivering within the deadline are both crucial therefore, it is a bit trickier to prioritize as it depends.
 If the time is concerned, then you can set minimum acceptable standards and focus on those so that you can deliver the value at the right time.

 Myth 3: Process is everything in Project Management

 To move a project from scratch to finish, it is essential to depend solely on the process.
-However, Project Management is an area that not only includes processes but also a lot of people known as stakeholders.
-Moreover, there should also be the participation of decision-makers, customers, and other individuals with different personalities and skills to render exceptional contributions for the successful completion of a project.
+However, project management is an area that includes not only processes but also a lot of people who are known as stakeholders.
+Moreover, decision-makers, customers, and other individuals with different personalities and skills should also participate to render exceptional contributions to the successful completion of a project.
 It should be taken care that the process should not be “air-tight” and also there should not be loose ends in the people's side of the equation.
 Hence, a well-coordinated team of motivated and competent professionals is a must to ensure success as it makes a big difference.

 Myth 4: Success is impossible without Project Management certification

 Obviously, certifications are a plus when it comes to adding significant value to the career of Project Management.
-When you learn about a particular program, it helps you to make smarter and intelligent decisions while moving in your career.
-However, great Project Managers get the experience from the real-world project scenarios where they actually practice and learn how to lead teams, handle clients, articulate project goals, assess business requirements, manage deliverables, and address conflicts as well.
+When you learn about a particular program, it helps you to make smarter and more intelligent decisions while moving in your career.
+However, great Project Managers get experience from real-world project scenarios where they practice and learn how to lead teams, handle clients, articulate project goals, assess business requirements, manage deliverables, and address conflicts.
 Therefore, certifications do not play a huge role but real-world experiences in a particular industry.

 Myth 5: Technology is the problem-solver